ebagdasa/multimodal_injection/README.md

 ## Injection Attacks in PandaGPT

-Use `conda activate pandagpt_injection` to activate specific conda environment for PandaGPT.
+Use `conda activate pandagpt_injection` or `select the kernel as pandagpt_injection in jupyter notebook` to activate specific conda environment for PandaGPT.

 ### Generate perturbation for Images and Sounds